-The advantages of tests based on predicted probabilities are not without costs.
-Tests comparing regression coefficients are simple to apply since the only hypothesis of interest is whether the regression coefficients are equal across groups.
-The conclusions from these tests do not depend on the values of the variables in the model.
+The substantive advantages of tests based on predicted probabilities are not without costs.
+Tests comparing regression coefficients are simple to apply since the only hypothesis of interest is whether the coefficients are equal across groups and the results do not depend on the values of the regressors in the model.
 For example, when examining racial differences in the regression coefficient for obesity on the onset of diabetes, the conclusion is either that the coefficients are the same or that they are not.
-With methods based on probabilities, the conclusions depend on the specific values of the regressors where the comparison is made.
+With methods based on probabilities, including marginal effects, the conclusions depend on the values of the regressors where the comparison is made.
 For example, there might be no difference in the probability of diabetes for nonwhites and whites who have low income and a high school education, while the probabilities might differ for those with high income and a college degree.
 Similarly, the size of the marginal effect of a regressor on the outcome probability depends on the value of the regressor where the effect is computed as well as the values of all other variables in the model (Long and Freese, 2014).
-For example, the effect of obesity on diabetes for a 70-year-old, married man could be the same for both groups (i.e., the null hypothesis is not rejected), while the effect of obesity for a 50-year-old, single women could be significantly larger if the woman was white than if she was nonwhite.
-While conclusions about groups differences in the effect of obesity on the probability of diabetes are more complex than those from testing group difference in regression coefficients, they also have the potential to be more realistic and informative.
+For example, the effect of obesity on diabetes for a 70-yearold, married man could be the same for both groups (i.e., the null hypothesis is not rejected), while the effect of obesity for a 50-year-old, single women could be significantly larger if the woman was white than if she was nonwhite.
+While conclusions about groups differences in the effect of obesity on diabetes are more complex than those from testing group difference in regression coefficients, they also have the potential to provide more useful insights into the substantive process being studied.